Guides for SE student projects »

 Updating documents

 MarkBind is a superset of Markdown.
-Refer the MarkBind user guide for more details.
+Refer to the MarkBind user guide for more details.

-First, start the live preview: Unless it is a trivial change, you would want to see how your change to the documentation source files will reflect in the generated website.
-You can use the MarkBind live preview mode to preview the generated website as you update the source file.
+First, start the live preview: Unless the change is trivial, preview how your edits will appear in the generated website.
+Use MarkBind live preview mode to see updates as you edit the source file.
 To start the live preview mode,

 1. Open a command prompt.